-Simply put, this category is similar to pizza but with greater flexibility and potentials.
+Simply put, this category is similar to pizza but with greater flexibility and potential.

 Hawawshi in Cairo: The Popular Egyptian Bread

-Hawawshi is a traditional Egyptian dish and extremely popular even in current times.
+Hawawshi is a traditional Egyptian dish and is extremely popular even in current times.
 It is made of local bread stuffed with spicy minced beef with sheep fat, onions, pepper or spicy sausages.
-Mostly, it’s made in Egyptian homes but you can savor it outside as well.
+Mostly, it’s made in Egyptian homes but you can savour it outside as well.

 |When it comes to eating outdoors, there’s the one and only El-Refaa’y in the area of Abdeen, Downtown.
 This place isn’t very fancy, but you’ll find yourself in heaven the moment you dig in.|

 Most of the fish and seafood available in Cairo aren’t unique to the region.
 They are popular and available in other regions of the world as well.

 Therefore, this section of the Cairo Food Guide is an open one.
 Some of the best places in Cairo to munch on seafood are Ibn Hamido, El-Horani, and the famous fish market.

 If you stick to my Cairo food guide and would like to grab a seafood meal without moving outside Cairo, then these should certainly be your choice.

 Unfortunately, Egyptians at large aren’t quite familiar with the concept of ‘vegetarianism.’
 Meat has a unique place in the hearts of Egyptians.
 Weirdly, it is the second most expensive raw food material in Egypt after fish and seafood.

 On the contrary, Egypt is one of the cheapest countries in the world for buying fruits and vegetables.
 So, if you’re a vegetarian, you’ll find no problem in managing your life.
 However, when it comes to eating outside, the options might be limited.